 Slurp down wontons at Mak’s Noodle

-In case you haven’t heard yet, the food in Hong Kong is pretty stellar.
+We all know that the food in Hong Kong is pretty stellar.
 One of the city’s most famous joints for chowing down is Mak’s Noodle, located at 77 Wellington Street in the Central District.
 Patrons pop into this Hong Kong institution mostly for one thing: wonton noodle soup.

 When a recipe is passed on and perfected over three generations of Maks, you know it’s gotta be good.
-The shrimp wontons and noodle soup are simply divine.
+The shrimp wontons and noodle soup here are simply divine.
 They practically melt in your mouth in a silky waterfall with just the perfect blast of umami to light up your tastebuds.

 Undoubtedly, this is some of the tastiest food in Hong Kong!